 Hair is to be styled neatly.
-The coloring of hair and "radical" hairstyles such as mohawks, are not allowed.
-Boys may not have shaved or design cutting or long hair styles that hang down into their eyes.
+The unnatural coloring of hair and hairstyles such as mohawks, is not allowed.
+Students may not have shaved or design cutting or long hair styles that hang down into their eyes.
 All students should have hair with bangs above the eyebrows.
 Boys' hair should be above the shirt collar, as well as trimmed around the ears and neatly combed.